phetdam/kenkyusha_proj/doc/data_descs.md

 _last updated: 05-18-2020_
 _file created: 04-07-2020_

 Brief descriptions and OpenML links to the 16 data sets we used to evaluate average model performance.
+Minimal cleaning was performed only when necessary to binarize categorical features and remove any missing values.

 ## breast-w